 5. Clicking Getting Started

 Once the Apache Spark in 5 Minutes notebook is up, follow all the directions within the notebook to complete the tutorial.

-We hope that you’ve been able to successfully run this short introductory notebook in either your cloud or local environment and we’ve got you interested and excited enough to further explore Spark with Zeppelin.
+We hope that you’ve been able to successfully run this short introductory notebook and we’ve got you interested and excited enough to further explore Spark with Zeppelin.